About Us

 Our Mission

-Why Pink Dolphins Matter
+Why Chinese White Dolphins Matter

 Their critical decline in population reflects the health of the ecosystem of marine life and environment which is related to our life as we share the same needs and environment.